aja512/R-Lab/README.md

-# R-Lab
+# ITL 804 R-Lab
-Simple Programs for R Lab
+Simple Programs or Practicals for R Lab.